RSpinka/SQL/README.md

     - Orders - contains order ID, customer ID, date and comment, order items are handled by 9 columns for product ID and 9 columns for quantity of each item,
     - Deliveries - delivery ID, order ID, forwarder ID, date and comment, and then items and quantity as in the Orders table.

-- The second file is used to insert data into the created tables.
+- The second file is used to insert data into the created tables ( [2_Inserting_data.sql](2_Inserting_data.sql) ).

-- The third file updates two tables by adding another column, modifying constraints and inserting data.
+- The third file updates two tables by adding another column, modifying constraints and inserting data ( [3_Adding_column.sql](3_Adding_column.sql) ).

-- The fourth file is a select script that displays data from several tables using JOINS to display a specific delivery, listing the items not in columns but in rows (using CROSS APLY as UnpivotTable) and two additional rows with the shipping cost and total price of the delivery (using UNION).
+- The fourth file is a select script that displays data from several tables using JOINS to display a specific delivery, listing the items not in columns but in rows (using CROSS APLY as UnpivotTable) and two additional rows with the shipping cost and total price of the delivery (using UNION) ( [4_Select_total_price.sql](4_Select_total_price.sql) ).

 ## Results